-SECURITIES AND EXCHANGE COMMISSION

-WASHINGTON, D.C.
-20549

-REGISTRATION STATEMENT

-ON ON

-FORM S-3

-UNDER THE SECURITIES ACT OF 1933

-(Exact name of Registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation)

-95-2588496 (I.R.S.
-Employer Identification Number)

-1515 South Manchester Avenue Anaheim, California 92802 (714) 774-5000

-(Address, including zip code, and telephone number, including area code, of Registrant's principal executive offices)

-JOEL SLUTZKY

-Chairman of the Board and Chief Executive Officer

-1515 South Manchester Avenue

-Anaheim, California 92802

-(Name, address, including zip code, and telephone number, including area code, of agent for service)

-Copy to:

-Ellen S. Bancroft, Esq.

-Elizabeth T. Hall, Esq.

-Brobeck, Phleger & Harrison LLP

-38 Technology Drive

-Irvine, California 92618

-(949) 790-6300

-Approximate date of commencement of proposed sale to the public: From time to time after the effective date of this registration statement.

-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. $[\]$
+Registration No. 333-SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+20549 -----REGISTRATION STATEMENT ON FORM S-3 UNDER THE SECURITIES ACT OF 1933 ODETICS, INC. (Exact name of Registrant as specified in its charter) 95-2588496 Delaware (State or other jurisdiction of (I.R.S.
+Employer incorporation) Identification Number) 1515 South Manchester Avenue Anaheim, California 92802 (714) 774-5000 (Address, including zip code, and telephone number, including area code, of Registrant's principal executive offices) GREGORY A. MINER Chief Executive Officer and Chief Financial Officer Odetics, Inc. 1515 South Manchester Avenue Anaheim, California 92802 (714) 774-5000 (Name, address, including zip code, and telephone number, including area code, of agent for service) Copy to: Ellen S. Bancroft, Esq.
+Patty H. Le, Esq.
+Brobeck, Phleger & Harrison LLP 38 Technology Drive Irvine, California 92618 (949) 790-6300 Approximate date of commencement of proposed sale to the public: from time to time after the effective date of this registration statement.
+If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. []

+As filed with the Securities and Exchange Commission on June 13, 2002